-Chadwick Hudson Pinder was originally signed by A's scout Neil Avent…graduated from Poquoson (VA) High School…attended Virginia Tech University and graduated in 2016…as a junior in 2013, was selected to the Blacksburg Regional All-Tournament Team, ACC All-Tournament Team, and All-ACC first team…also earned All-ACC Academic Team honors in 2011 and 2012.
+Chadwick Hudson Pinder was originally signed by A’s scout Neil Avent…graduated from Poquoson (VA) High School…attended Virginia Tech University and graduated in 2016…as a junior in 2013, was selected to the Blacksburg Regional All-Tournament Team, ACC All-Tournament Team and All-ACC first team…also earned All-ACC Academic Team honors in 2011 and 2012…is married, Taylor, and has one child, Christopher.

 Spent the entire season on the active roster for the first time in his career and batted .240 with 13 home runs and 47 RBI in 124 games…had career highs in runs (45), hits (82), doubles (21), RBI, extra base hits (34), games and at bats (341)…started at least one game at seven different positions for the second consecutive season (38 in left field, 22 in right field, 12 at second base, eight at third base, one in center field, one at first base and one at designated hitter)…is the only player in Oakland history to start at least one game at seven positions in one season…also appeared in three games at shortstop and the only positions he didn't play were pitcher and catcher…committed two errors in 21 games at second base, two in 17 games at third and one in 34 games in right field…was also 5-for-23 (.217) with two home runs and six RBI as a pinch hitter… led American League pinch hitters in plate appearances (26), tied for the lead in home runs and tied for third in hits and RBI…is now 12-for-59 (.203) with two home runs and eight RBI in the pinch in his career…hit .253 (41-for-163) with seven home runs, 27 RBI and a .748 OPS against left-handed pitchers compared to .230 (41-for-178) with six home runs, 20 RBI and a .667 OPS against right-handers…had a .238 batting average with a .702 OPS at home, .242 with a .710 OPS on the road…batted .210 with the bases empty, .275 with nine of his 13 home runs with runners on base…went 0-for-13 with a walk and an RBI with the bases loaded and is 1-for-32 (.031) with six RBI and 18 strikeouts with the bases loaded in his career…had eight home runs and 27 RBI in 64 games before the All-Star Break, five home runs and 20 RBI in 60 games after the break…now has 27 home runs and 74 RBI in 176 career games before the break, 15 home runs and 46 RBI in 167 games after the break…batted .214 with three home runs and 20 RBI in 57 games against AL West teams, .268 with 10 home runs and 27 RBI in 67 games against all other competition… averaged 4.20 plate appearances per strikeout, which was the best mark of his career…started games at every spot in the order except first and fourth.